 The Medical Lens: Highlights from the Stanley B. Burns, MD, Historic Medical Photography Collection

 Join us at the Medical Library for our newest Rotunda exhibition!
-Medicine is a field grounded in the visual, starting the minute a patient walks through the door.
+Medicine is a field grounded in the visual world.
 Over the centuries, illustration became increasingly embedded in the medical field via textbooks, posters, and other visual medium.
 With the development of photography in the early nineteenth century, medicine acquired a new way of viewing the patient.
 Besides being integrated in medical education and training, photography became a means of creating professional identity.
 To the larger world, medical photography helped shape the image of medical care and the profession, promoted technological advancements, sold products, and influenced public policy.

 The Medical Lens explores the importance of photography in medicine through images selected from the recently acquired Stanley B. Burns, MD, Historic Medical Photography Collection at Yale University.
 The collection encompasses a wide variety of photographic and print techniques including daguerreotypes, ambrotypes, and tintypes from the earliest years of photography, cartes de visite, cabinet cards, lantern slides, photo albums and collections of prints assembled by medical practitioners, postcards, and publications.